pytorchbearer/torchbearer/docs/examples/svm_linear.rst

 .. literalinclude:: /_static/examples/svm_linear.py
    :language: python
-   :lines: 90-97
+   :lines: 91-98

 Visualizing the Training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You might have noticed some strange things in that call to :meth:`.Model.fit`.
+You might have noticed some strange things in the :meth:`.Trial` callbacks list.
 Specifically, we use the :class:`.ExponentialLR` callback to anneal the convergence a little and we have a couple of other callbacks:
 :code:`scatter` and :code:`draw_margin`.
 These callbacks produce the following live visualisation (note, doesn't work in PyCharm, best run from terminal):